 Cigna is more than one company.
 It has several subsidiaries that either focus on certain kinds of insurance or serve specific areas.

+Cigna offers a good provider network, which makes it easy to find an in-network care provider.
 Aside from providing a fairly large network, Cigna gives members perks like a home delivery pharmacy and discounts on healthy products.
-These discounts come through the Cigna Healthy Rewards® program
+These discounts come through the Cigna Healthy Rewards® program.

 Cigna also gives members education about health care.
 Should your doctor suggest that you need an MRI, a PET scan, or a CT scan, you would benefit from the Informed Choice Program.
 Through this, Cigna informs you about facilities that would charge you the least amount of money for one of these procedures.